There are many types of shelter in the wilderness…but what’s the best survival shelter that you can build when you’re in an emergency situation?

 Tie some paracord between two trees at the required height and lay your tarp over it.
 Then use some rocks, sticks, tent pegs etc to pull the sides of the tarp out and away from you.

-This design of shelter provides better protection from the weather than a lean-to shelter, as it is only open on two sides rather than three.
+This design of shelter provides better protection from the weather than a lean-to shelter, as it is only open on two sides rather than three, which you can also then close off the two ends with natural materials.

 Teepee: This Native American-style shelter has been used for centuries.
 It’s a tried and tested design which they’ve used right through the harshest of winter conditions.